 - A drill fitted with a drill bit for creating drainage holes

 1. Start by removing the small plant from its store pot and deciding which vessel will fit it best.
 Think about how tall the plant will grow, how deep the current roots are and where you plan to put the pot once it’s planted.
 Be sure to not disturb the roots while moving the plant into the DIY haging planter!

 2. Before placing the plant into its new DIY planters make sure there is a good drainage system set up.
 In this fun pink lantern, the water will drain right from the hole, which makes it perfect!
 For our other vessels, we used a drill with a drill bit to allow for holes in the bottoms of our planters.
 If the planter cannot be drilled into (say you might want to use it without holes someday), another option is to place a series of small pebbles at the bottom for good drainage.

 3. Gently place the plant into its new home in your DIY hanging planter.
 And give it a good part of fresh soil on top before watering well.

 These DIY hanging planters are perfect for spring and summer!
 Here are a few more of our favorite flower ideas:

 - Beautiful mini flower bouquets

-With Green Works wipes our mess was cleaned with ease and we could immediately start enjoying all that is awesome about a garden.
-The cleaning line is available at Target – save at Target with Cartwheel and check out Green Work’s website for more information.
+With Green Works wipes our mess was cleared with ease and we could immediately start enjoying all that is awesome about a garden.
+The cleaning line is available at Target – save 20% at Target using Cartwheel and check out Green Work’s website for more information.